 Q: What is the structure of the NCE?

-A: The NCE is a 200-item non-sectioned test that relies on CACREP standards for derivation of content and a job analysis for the derivation of context.
+A: The NCE is a computer-based 200-item non-sectioned test that relies on CACREP standards for derivation of content and a job analysis for the derivation of context.
 Its purpose is to assess knowledge of counseling information that is deemed necessary for effective counselor functioning.
 While the NCE is primarily a knowledge-based achievement test, it includes some practice related items.
 CACREP’s eight core areas constitute the eight content domains of the exam and thus form the theoretical basis for it.